flaxandteal/tmux-list-learner/README.md

 ## Install

-To use this, install `tmux-list-leaner` so it can be accessed in your path, then add the lines in `tmux.conf.append` to your `~/.tmux.conf`
+To use this, install `tmux-list-leaner` so it can be accessed in your path:

+    python3 setup.py install --user

+Next, add the lines in `tmux.conf.append` to your `~/.tmux.conf`

 A default set of things to learn is created in your user config directory on first run.
 On Linux, this is `~/.config/tmux-list-learner/list.yaml`